 Advancing the development of our product candidates will require a significant amount of capital.
-Our existing cash and cash equivalents will not be sufficient to fund any of our product candidates through regulatory approval.
+Our existing cash and cash equivalents may not be sufficient to fund any of our product candidates through regulatory approval.
 Because the length of time and activities associated with successful research and development of any individual product candidate are highly uncertain, we are unable to estimate the actual funds we will require for development, marketing approval and commercialization activities.
 The timing and amount of our operating expenditures will depend largely on:

-- the timing and progress of our ongoing clinical trials for BA3011 and BA3021; - the number and scope of preclinical and clinical programs we decide to pursue; - the progress of the development efforts of our current collaborator, BeiGene, for BA3071 or collaborators with whom we may in the future enter into collaborations and research and development agreements; - the timing and amount of target specific indication and milestone payments we may receive under our collaboration agreements; - our ability to maintain our current licenses, collaboration and research and development programs or possibly establish new collaboration arrangements; - the costs involved in prosecuting and enforcing patent and other intellectual property claims; - the cost and timing of regulatory approvals; and - our efforts to enhance operational systems and hire additional personnel, including personnel to support development of our product candidates and satisfy our obligations as a public company.
+- the timing and progress of our ongoing clinical trials for mecbotamab vedotin and ozuriftamab vedotin; - the number and scope of preclinical and clinical programs we decide to pursue; - the progress of the clinical development efforts for BA3071; - the progress of our current and future collaborators with whom we have entered or may in the future enter into collaborations and research and development agreements; - the timing and amount of target specific indication and milestone payments we may receive under our collaboration agreements; - our ability to maintain our current licenses, collaboration and research and development programs or possibly establish new collaboration arrangements; - the costs involved in prosecuting and enforcing patent and other intellectual property claims; - the cost and timing of regulatory approvals; and - our efforts to enhance operational systems and hire additional personnel, including personnel to support development of our product candidates and satisfy our obligations as a public company.

 If we are unable to obtain funding on a timely basis, including under our current or future collaborations, or on acceptable terms, we may have to delay, reduce or terminate our research and development programs and preclinical studies or clinical trials, limit strategic opportunities or undergo reductions in our workforce or other corporate restructuring activities.
 We may seek to raise any necessary additional capital through a combination of public or private equity offerings, debt financings, collaborations, strategic alliances, licensing arrangements and other marketing and distribution arrangements.
 We cannot assure you that such financing will be available at acceptable terms to us, if at all.
-Failure to generate sufficient cash flows from operations, raise additional capital, and reduce discretionary spending should additional capital not become available could have a material adverse effect on our ability to achieve our intended business objectives.
-To the extent that we raise additional capital through collaborations, strategic alliances or licensing arrangements with third parties, we may have to relinquish valuable rights to our product candidates.
+Failure to generate sufficient cash flows from operations, raise additional capital, and reduce discretionary spending should additional capital through collaborations, strategic alliances or licensing arrangements with third parties, we may have to relinquish valuable rights to our product candidates.
 We may also have to forego future revenue streams of research programs at an earlier stage of development or on less favorable terms than we would otherwise choose or have to grant licenses on terms that may not be favorable to us.
 Our ability to raise additional funds will depend on financial, economic and other factors, many of which are beyond our control.
-For example, market volatility resulting from the COVID-19 pandemic could adversely impact our ability to access capital as and when needed.
 If we do raise additional capital through public or private equity or convertible debt offerings, the ownership interest of our existing stockholders will be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect our stockholders' rights.
-If we raise additional capital through debt financing, we may be subject to covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making capital expenditures, acquiring other businesses, products or technology or declaring dividends.
-If we are unable to obtain additional funding from these or other sources, it may be necessary to significantly reduce our rate of spending through reductions in staff and delay, scale back or stop certain research and development programs.
+If we raise additional capital through debt financing, we may be subject to covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making capital through debt financing, we may be subject to covenants limiting or declaring dividends.
+If we are unable to obtain additional funding from these or other sources, it may be neces